 The boxes also contain colouring sheets by Solent alumni Kev Munday, whose bold and vibrant artworks are being sold by IKEA, and images by local artist Ann Ridley about social distancing.

-Designed to help support young people’s health and wellbeing during the crisis, Solent Gallery aims to collect the works of art after lockdown and display them in the gallery as part of a special ‘Life in Lockdown’ exhibition.
+Designed to help support young people’s health and wellbeing during the crisis, Solent Showcase Gallery aims to collect the works of art after lockdown and display them in the gallery as part of a special ‘Life in Lockdown’ exhibition.

 “We want to create a lasting record of how local young people responded to lockdown during this difficult time.
-To give voice to their fears, concerns and hopes for the future,” says Solent Gallery curator, Kate Maple.
+To give voice to their fears, concerns and hopes for the future,” says Showcase Gallery curator, Kate Maple.

-Art Pizza Boxes is part of Solent Gallery’s Connection, Community & Creativity in Quarantine campaign – which also includes online activities, public art projects and community action to find ways of connecting with audiences and contributing to community wellbeing and plans for the city’s future.
+Art Pizza Boxes is part of Showcase Gallery’s Connection, Community & Creativity in Quarantine campaign – which also includes online activities, public art projects and community action to find ways of connecting with audiences and contributing to community wellbeing and plans for the city’s future.

 “It’s really important to us to be able to continue to help our community,” explains Kate.
 “This pandemic has shown us how important the arts are in helping people to process, express and heal.”